seeziyang/collab-story/README.md

 At the root of this directory, run the following:

-- `npm install` to install the dependencies
+- `npm run install-all` to install the dependencies
 - `mongod` to start MongoDB (Please check the MongoDB documentation if you face any error at this step)
 - `npm run dev` to start the server